wintercms/docs/backend-controllers-ajax.md

 <a name="triggering-ajax-requests"></a>
 ### Triggering AJAX requests

 The AJAX request can be triggered with the data attributes API or the JavaScript API.
-Please see the [front-end AJAX library](../ajax/introduction) for details.
+Please see the [frontend AJAX library](../ajax/introduction) for details.
 The following example shows how to trigger a request with a back-end button.

     <button
         type="button"